 Use this checklist when creating material for electronic or print publication.
 Be “copyright safe”!

 Text, tables, illustrations, video footage, and audio segments from the works of others, regardless of the source, are protected by copyright and may not be reproduced unless the copyright owner explicitly grants permission.
-If you wish to reproduce materials from other sources in your publication, videotape, website, or other media-except for brief sections of text treated as quotations-you must obtain permission from the copyright owner to protect against copyright infringement claims.
+If you wish to reproduce and/or adapt any portion of materials from other sources in your publication, videotape, website, or other media-except for brief sections of text treated as quotations-you must obtain permission from the copyright owner to protect against copyright infringement claims.

 Note that ideas or information from other sources may be used without obtaining permission, provided that you express that information in your own words and images.
 When you use information developed by others, professional ethics dictate that you give credit by citing the source (unless the information is common knowledge).